hmxmilohax/Rock-Band-4-Deluxe/README.md

 after that, copy the `ps4` folder to your ps4 in the folder `/data/GoldHEN/RB4DX/`.

 If the `RB4DX` folder does not exist on your ps4, create it.
 If the `ps4` folder already exists on your ps4, delete it before copying.

+### Optional Additions

+*Rock Band 4 Deluxe* Comes with many goodies to change/improve the game

+All of them can be found in the dx_optional_additions folder in the download for RB4DX.

+To install these, copy the `ps4` folder inside each optional addition to your ps4 in the folder `/data/GoldHEN/RB4DX/` **AFTER** copying the main rb4dx ps4 folder.

 # 🔨 Building (Advanced)